linode/linode-cli/docs/plugins/development.rst

 --------------------

 All plugins are either an individual python file or a Python module that reside in this directory or installed separately.
-Plugins must have one function, :code:`call`, that matches the following signature:
+Plugins must have one function, ``call``, that matches the following signature:

 .. code-block:: python